denoland/deno-lambda/README.md

 [async-invoke](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html)
 another lambda function (that does the `await somethingAsync()`).

+---

 ## Bundling code

 Create a zip file which contains:

 - an entry point which exports an async function (e.g. `hello.ts`)
-- any other files needed to run the entry file
+- include any other files needed to run the entry file
-- (optional) .deno_dir directory\*
+- (optional) .deno_dir directory

-\*You can use a different directory by passing it as the `DENO_DIR` environment variable.
+\*You can use a different directory with `DENO_DIR` environment variable.

-_Alternatively you can use `deno bundle` command and upload a zipfile containing this js output._
+_Alternatively use `deno bundle` command and include the outputted js file._

-### DENO_DIR remapping
+## DENO_DIR remapping

-Zip the source files and `DENO_DIR`.
-In order for compile artifacts to be recovered (avoiding runtime compilation) you must do the following directory remapping:
+In order for compile artifacts to be recovered (and avoid runtime compilation) you must do the following directory remapping:

 ```
 # Compile the handler (and fetch dependencies into DENO_DIR).